FHSA vs TFSA vs RRSP: Which Should You Use?

 TFSA first.
 It’s the most flexible account and has no strings attached.
 Use it for short-term goals, an emergency fund, or long-term investing.
 You can’t go wrong here.

-Don’t ignore the RRSP.
 The tax deduction is most valuable when you’re in a higher bracket.
 Contributing $10,000 to an RRSP at a 43% marginal rate saves you $4,300 in taxes that year.
 That’s money working twice.

-TFSA over RRSP.
-If your income is low today but expected to rise significantly, it often makes more sense to use the TFSA now and save your RRSP contribution room for when your tax rate is higher.
+It often makes more sense to use the TFSA now and save your RRSP contribution room for when your tax rate is higher.
 The deduction is worth more at 40% than at 20%.

-The honest answer for most Canadian families:
+💡 The honest answer for most Canadian families

 Use the FHSA if you’re eligible.
 Use the TFSA for flexibility.
 Use the RRSP when your income justifies the deduction.
 And don’t let perfect be the enemy of good — contributing anything to any of these accounts is better than leaving money in a regular bank account.